Rakile/deforumation/README.md

 ===============================================
 ([Deforumation Patreon](https://www.patreon.com/Deforumation))
 ------------
 Deforumation is a free tool for everyone to use.
 We appreciate all and any donations/support to keep Deforumation up to date and adding new features together with the community.
-We aim to have enough support to be able to pay for Discord nitro, witch will be beneficial for everyone.
+First thing we aim for is to have enough support to be able to pay for Discord nitro, witch will be beneficial for everyone.